MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/add-manage-eventstream-sources.md

 To get started, you must complete the following prerequisites:

 - Get access to a **premium workspace** with **Contributor** or above permissions where your eventstream is located in.
 - For Azure Event Hubs source, an Azure event hub with event data and appropriate permission available to access its policy keys.
-And it must be publicly accessible and not be behind a firewall or secured in an Azure Virtual Network.
+And it must be publicly accessible and not be behind a firewall or secured in a virtual network.

 ## Add an Azure event hub as a source